k285li/DE-failure/README.md

-Supplementary R code for paper `Selection processes, transportability and failure time analysis in life history studies`.
+R code for paper `Selection processes, transportability and failure time analysis in life history studies`.